-HPV is not cancer, but the infection can cause changes in the body that may lead to cancer.
+HPV is not cancer, but the HPV virus can cause changes in the body that may lead to cancer.

-A doctor may not diagnose cancer for years after a person has HPV because the changes in the cells HPV has infected build up very slowly.
+A doctor may not diagnose cancer for years after a person has HPV because the changes in the cells that have HPV build up

 The symptoms of HPV-related anal cancer include: